triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

   benchmarking.
 * `--num-prompts <int>`: The number of unique prompts to generate as stimulus,
   >= 1.

+When the dataset is coming from a file, you can specify the following
+options:
+* `--input-file <path>`: The input file containing the single prompt to use for benchmarking.

 For any dataset, you can specify the following options:
 * `--output-tokens-mean <int>`: The mean number of tokens in each output.
 Ensure